-Students are required to sit for scheduled tests/quizzes.
-Tests & Quizzes are announced in advance in the weekly schedule.
+Students are required to sit for scheduled tests.
+Tests are announced in advance in the weekly schedule.
 In case of an excused absence, the student is required to take a make-up test.

-Students who are absent for an announced test/quiz, without justification, are not eligible for make-up tests and will receive a zero grade.
+Quizzes are announced.
+Generally, students do not make-up quizzes.
+The student may not receive a grade for the missed quiz, and this means that the student may have one less quiz than other students when assessments are averaged into the final grade.
+Students who are absent for an announced test, without justification, are not eligible for make-up tests and will receive a zero grade.
 All make-up tests must be approved.
 The Principal, Assistant Principal, or Counselor will verify all excuses.